IsaHu-dev/Calorie-Mind/README.md

   - The gspread library manages API communication with Google Sheets, while google-auth handles authentication to ensure secure access to the spreadsheet data.

-  - For example, the gspread library plays a significant role in collecting data for weekly totals by retrieving the last 7 entries from the Google Sheet.
-Based on a date timestamp recorded with each entry, these entries are accessed from the "Week Total" sheet, allowing for calculation and display of weekly data collection.
+  - The gspread library is utilized to retrieve the most recent 7 entries from the Google Sheet for weekly data analysis.
+Each entry is recorded with a timestamp, which is used to identify and access the relevant data from the "Week Total" sheet.
+This functionality enables the accurate calculation and display of weekly totals, ensuring comprehensive tracking and reporting.

+   ![Daily Entries worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/entries.png)
     Entries Worksheet

-   ![Daily Entries worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/entries.png)
+   ![Daily Goals worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/goals.png)
     Goals Worksheet

-   ![Daily Goals worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/goals.png)
+   ![Weekly Totals worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/weeklytotals.png)
     Weekly Totals Worksheet

-   ![Weekly Totals worksheet](https://github.com/IsaHu-dev/Calorie-Mind/blob/main/media/weeklytotals.png)

 ### Google Sheets Link

 - Please click on this link to view the Google worksheets and Entries, Goal and Worktotal sheets: https://docs.google.com/spreadsheets/d/1AolucGwHaHIfdgWZprr5FXCtpJqEvPUGCzdBgGhvJrc/edit?usp=sharing.
 Access is granted with this link.

  ### Basic UX Design:

   - Improved console output readability by adding line spacing for clearer print results.